Vedantisthegoat/Vedantisthegoat.github.io/README.md

-# Trash Detection Models
+# All Trash Detection Models - Code and Explanation

 ---

 ## Model 1: Basic Real-Time Trash Detection with Dynamic Captions

 ### Description:
-This model uses the YOLOv8n object detection model to detect common trash items (like bottles, cups, paper, and chip bags) and displays dynamic captions based on what it detects.
-It also includes a basic GUI using Tkinter.
+This model uses YOLOv8 to detect predefined trash objects (bottle, cup, paper, chips) from the webcam feed.
+It displays a caption based on what it detects and outlines trash items only.
+It also holds the caption for 3 seconds before changing.

-### Features:
-- Detects trash objects in real-time video feed.
-- Displays a caption based on the object detected.
-- GUI buttons for setup and AI cleaning.

 ### Python Code:
 ```python